siemens/fluffi/agents/pxe_images/README.md

         - If you use _Filezilla_, open _Settings \> Transfers \> File Types_ and set the _Default transfer type_ to _Binary_
     - `ftp.fluffi/tftp-roots/...`
         - e.g. `ubuntuRoot/...`
-        -> copy your systems here, detailed steps are in the instructions for each operating system
+        -> copy your systems here.
+Detailed steps are in the instructions for each operating system.
 - ##### TFTP
     - If you select an OS on _web.fluffi_, it will be copied here and the system which should get a fresh OS will pick the necessary data from here
 - ##### SMB
     - `smb.fluffi/install/...`
-        - `initial/` -> hostname, etc. configuration for fresh deployed systems
+        - `initial/` -> configuration of hostname, etc., for freshly deployed systems
-        - e.g. `server2016/` -> Windows image, detailed steps are in the instruction for [Windows](windows.md)
+        - e.g. `server2016/` -> Windows image; detailed steps are in the instructions for [Windows](windows.md)

 ## Agent systems OS
 - ##### Windows